Average price of end of tenancy cleaningGet a free quote now

 - Any window furnishings (like blinds and curtains) cleaned

 - All light fittings cleaned to remove dirt and insects, then polished

 - All floors vacuumed and mopped

 - All surfaces are wiped down, and any stains or marks removed that weren’t pre-existing

 - Skirting boards free from marks and dust

 Extra tasks you can give to your end of tenancy cleaner

 When requesting an end of tenancy clean, you can also ask your cleaner to take care of additional services and detail cleaning tasks, like:

 - Swimming pool cleaning

-What sort of services won’t an end of lease cleaner do?
+What sort of services won’t an end of tenancy cleaner do?